Creating New Memories

 We receive Dementia-Friendly status from the Dementia Action Alliance

-Initiate introductory ‘memory café’ type gallery visits from and to local carehomes and groups
+Initiate introductory ‘memory café’ type gallery building relationships with carehomes and groups

-Activities» Build new relationships with 5 carehomes, facilitating scheduled visits led by exceptional artists that we have supported to work with older people.
+Activities» Build new relationships with carehomes, groups with sessions led by exceptional artists that we have supported to work with older people

 » Gallery staff trained to work with those suffering from memory loss will sensitively support these visits.